 Check the forecasts

 It’s useful to get in the habit of checking the weather forecast for the areas you’ll be heading to over the winter.
 When looking at the forecasts note when the first snow occurs and under what conditions it fell.
-Check whether it thawed, or not.
+Check whether it then thaws, or not.
 Then regularly check for any other significant snowfalls.
 It’s useful to note whether it fell in conjunction with high winds and what the temperatures were.
 Keep an eye out for other weather conditions which could build weak layers in the snow pack and create an avalanche hazard.

 Avalanche forecasts start being published in December.
 By looking at the weather forecasts beforehand you’ll already have a good idea about current conditions.
 As soon as the avalanche forecasts are being published I visit the SAIS website regularly and then look at them everyday for the couple of weeks before I go to Scotland.